 BUY TICKETS ONLINE!

-The mission of The Little Theatre of Fall River, Inc. is to foster interest among its members and the community at large in the study, practice, and enjoyment of the theatre arts and to maintain a social organization for the forgoing purpose.
+The mission of The Little Theatre of Fall River, Inc. is to foster interest among its members and the community at large in the study, practice, and enjoyment of the theatre arts.

 The Little Theatre of Fall River, Inc. is committed to the enhancement of the community by generating interest and involvement in and appreciation for the theatre arts through the study and production of high-quality theatre and other works, while fostering the development of local artists and performers.

 Selecting and offering theatrical pieces that seek to preserve the classics, while exposing the community to more current and original works that exemplify the variety and depth of theatre;

 Maintaining professional standards and quality by selecting and supporting the best directors, actors, and production staff available;